StyMaar/test-tantivy/README.md

 ## How to build

-You need the Rust toolchain and NodeJS/Yarn installed, then execute `yarn` to install the dependencies and `yarn build` to generate the `dist/` folder containing the built packages.
+You need the Rust toolchain, [Binaryen](https://github.com/WebAssembly/binaryen) and NodeJS/Yarn installed, then execute `yarn` to install the dependencies and `yarn build` to generate the `dist/` folder containing the built packages.

 To use the benchmarks, navigate to `benchmark/`, install deps with `yarn` and either launch the dev mode with `yarn dev` or build the project with `yarn build`.